China is investigating foreign chipmakers

-Samsung and Micron Technology are being investigated by Chinese authorities as part of a probe that targets chipmakers based in South Korea and the United States.
+Major chipmakers from South Korea and the United States are under investigation by Chinese authorities.

-Samsung (SSNLF) and US rival Micron (MU) said Monday that investigators from China's State Administration for Market Regulation visited their offices in China on May 31.
+South Korea's Samsung (SSNLF) and SK Hynix and their US rival Micron (MU) said that investigators from China's State Administration for Market Regulation visited their offices in China on May 31.

-They companies said they are cooperating with authorities.
-South Korea's SK Hynix is also under investigation, according to the Wall Street Journal.

-Shares in Samsung closed 0.4% lower in Seoul, while SK Hynix shed 1.8%.
-Micron shares dropped over 1% in New York.

-Samsung and Micron, which is based in Boise, Idaho, did not comment on the subject of the investigation.
+A spokesman for SK Hynix said the investigation is over suspected price fixing.
+Samsung and Micron -- which is based in Boise, Idaho -- did not comment on the subject of the investigation.

 Bernstein analyst Mark Newman said Beijing may be worried about the rising price of memory chips.